stencila/hub/README.md

 make
 ```

 The top level `make` recipes mostly just invoke the corresponding recipe in the `Makefile` for each service.
-You can run them individually by either `cd`ing into the service's folder or using the `make -C` option e.g.
+You can run them individually by either `cd`ing into the service's folder or using the `make -C` option e.g. to just run the `director` service,

 ```sh
 make -C director run